-Boxer dogs are one of the popular breeds that has high owner loyalty.
-If you’re a Boxer fan, and are also considering other breeds of dogs, you may also be interested in these Boxer mixes that carry the traits and personalities of Boxers and other great dog breeds you love.
+Boxer dogs are one of the popular breeds that have high owner loyalty.
+If you’re a Boxer fan and are also considering other breeds of dogs, you may also be interested in these Boxer mixes that carry the traits and personalities of Boxers and other great dog breeds you love.

 Mixed breeds will often get the best of both breeds and have a hybrid vigor that makes them healthier and longer-lived than purebred dogs.
 They’re often more readily available and more affordable as well.
 Take a look at these crossbred dogs before you adopt your next pup.